 There are many things you can do to boost your immune system.
 Some of the most effective ways to boost your immune system are to eat a healthy diet, get enough exercise, and get enough sleep.
 You can also boost your immune system by taking supplements such as omega-3 fatty acids, probiotics, and vitamin D. And finally, you can boost your immune system by using essential oils such as frankincense, lavender, and lemon.

-Clinical immunology is the study of how the immune system works and how it can be used to treat disease.
+Clinical immunology studies how the immune system works and how it can be used to treat disease.
 Clinical immunologists use their knowledge of the immune system to diagnose and treat diseases such as cancer, autoimmune diseases, and infections.
 They also use their knowledge of the immune system to develop vaccines and new therapies for treating disease.
 These vaccines and therapies are called immunotherapies.

 UCTV features the latest in health and medicine from University of California medical schools.
 Find the information you need on cancer, transplantation, obesity, disease, and much more.